c4software/WireGuard-cli/README.md

       -g [client-name]      Generate a new key pair, if no « client-name » specified its generate the server key/pair.
       -c client-name        Create a new client.
       -a client-name        Add the requested client into the server configuration.
-      -q client-name        Show the QRCode of the requested « client-name ».
-      -h                    Print help (this text) and exit.
+      -q client-name        Show the QRCode of the requested « client-name ». (require qrencode) -h                    Print help (this text) and exit.
 ```